h1tran/Adare/README.md

 <div align="center">
   <p>A tutorial website template created by Daniel Scott and implemented by Henry Tran.</p>
-  <p>Additional features were implemented to heighten the project scope, such as parallax image scrolling, modal image popups, and responsive web design.</p>
+  <p>Additional features were implemented to heighten the project scope, such as:</p>
 </div>

+- Parallax image scrolling
+- Modal image popups
+- Responsive web design

 ---